 Please check below for upcoming events or consider joining FWAG East for discounted invitations and regular updates from us.

+His philosophy revolves around improving soil health and he has a diverse rotation including cover crops, companion cropping and intercropping to try and eliminate monocultures from his farm system (the topic of his Nuffield Scholarship which was sponsored by AHDB).
+He thinks that livestock is a vital part of a sustainable farming system and uses sheep to graze his cover crops.
 His vision is to change from an input-intensive farm to a knowledge and management intensive-farm, and he has reduced his fertiliser and pesticide inputs on farm by 40% whilst retaining his yields.

 Andrew will talk about the issues that arise including which cover crops to use, and the practicalities of companion cropping and intercropping.

 FWAG East: Update on Countryside Stewardship and the new Environmental Land Management Scheme – vision for the future.

 Also on 27th February: